New this week (5/14/2026):

 Northwestern

-Grass River Wild Forest (includes Cranberry Forest, Grass River, Long Pond, Sevey's, Silver Lake, and Tooley Pond Conservation Easement Tracts)
+Grass River Wild Forest (includes Cranberry Forest, Grass River, Long Pond, Seveys, Silver Lake, and Tooley Pond Conservation Easement Tracts)

 - The Grass River Complex webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- As of Sunday, December 15, public access to the Grass River Conservation Easement is open for the season.
+- As of Monday, December 15, public access to the Grass River Conservation Easement is open for the season.
 For more detail, refer to the map on the Grass River Complex webpage.

-- As of Sunday, December 15, public non-motorized access on trails, roads, and overland on the Cranberry Forest Conservation Easement is open for the season.
+- As of Monday, December 15, public non-motorized access on trails, roads, and overland on the Cranberry Forest Conservation Easement is open for the season.

 Raquette Boreal Complex (includes Five Mile, Goldmine, Hollywood Mountain, Hungry Bay, Kildare, Peaked Hill, Preston Lot and Stark Conservation Easement Tracts)